-NAD and $\beta$ -galactose dehydrogenase (GDH) in buffer with bovine calf serum and sodium azide as preservative is provided.
+NAD and β -galactose dehydrogenase (GDH) in buffer with bovine calf serum and sodium azide as preservative is provided.
 GDH is a Pseudomonas fluorescens bacteria from Esherichia coli.
 The enzyme contains no material of human, animal or plant origin.

-Storage: 2-8°C. For long-term storage greater than 7 days, store below 15°C. Stability: Refer to expiration date on kit vial.
+Storage: 2-8°C. For long-term storage greater than 7 days, store below 15°C.